Travel Tips and Drawbacks: Navigating Your Next Adventure

 There's a moment, usually somewhere between spotting your first elephant in the wild and biting into a coconut prawn on a beach so perfect it seems digitally rendered, when southern Africa stops being a destination and becomes an obsession.
 South Africa roars.
 Mozambique whispers.
 Together, they form one of the most dramatically diverse back-to-back travel experiences on the planet.

-I crossed both countries over three weeks, moving from Johannesburg's electric energy to the silence of the Kruger bush, down through the coastal chaos of Maputo, and finally out to the powder-white islands of the Bazaruto Archipelago.
+I crossed both countries over few weeks, moving from Johannesburg's electric energy to the absolute silence of the Kruger bush, down through the coastal chaos of Maputo, and finally out to the powder-white islands of the Bazaruto Archipelago.
 No two days looked the same.
 No two meals tasted the same.
 And by the end, I wasn't sure I'd ever want them to.

 This is the trip.
 Here's how it went.